 - Fun for all the family

 - Atmospheric mine workings with nine impressive caverns.

 - Fascinating displays throughout

 - Visitor centre with Phyllis Lewis 'Forest Story' ceramic figures collection.

 - Fantastic things happening here - keep looking at our events page

 - Guided tours for pre-booked groups

-- Caving activities - see events page and Deep Level Caving
+- Wide range of caving activities - see events page and Deep Level Caving

 - Spectacular family Christmas Fantasy event.